microluxe20/microluxe20/src/markdown/microluxe20_classes.md

 - **Power Word Kill:** Kills one creature with 250 HP or less.
 - **Soul Bind:**  Traps a newly dead soul inside an item, preventing resurrection.

-## Divine Spells (Cleric)
+## Cleric

 Clerics cast spells by praying to their deity, receiving their answers in the form of manifestations of divine power.

 Clerics may lose their ability to cast spells if they blaspheme against their deity or take deliberate action against their deity's morals or values.

-Clerics may regain their ability to cast spells by Atonement or taking action to repair their standing with their deity.
+If this happens, they may regain their ability to cast spells by another Cleric casting Atonement or by personally taking action to repair their standing with their deity.

+**Equipment**: Clerics can wear light or medium armor, can not use shields, and can use simple weapons.

+**Turn Undead**: Good-aligned Clerics may repel or destroy Undead creatures, while Evil-aligned Clerics may bolster or control Undead with this ability.
+The Cleric makes a Magic Attack, using the current HP of the Undead as the DC.
+If the DC is exceeded by 10 it is destroyed/controlled, otherwise it is repelled/bolstered.
+This can be used (2 + Level + MIND Bonus) times per day.

 ### 1st-Level Divine Spells: Orisons
 - **Create Water:** Creates 2 gallons/level of pure water.